Contains the active ingredient amiodarone (as amiodarone hydrochloride)

 warfarin and other medicines which thin the blood

-certain types of statins such as simvastatin, atorvastatin or lovastatin (medicines
+certain types of statins such as simvastatin, atorvastatin or lovastatin, used to

 anaesthesia and oxygen used during surgery